joeasley-clgx/GitTheCommits/README.md

 # GitTheCommits (AKA Sir Lance-A-Git)

 This is a tool to help gather and merge all associated commits based on a Jira item number automatically.
-Currently it can take a day or two to find and merge all your items properly, plus time later if anything was missed.
+Currently, it can take a day or two to find and merge all your items properly, plus time later if anything was missed.
-We can cut this time down ten-fold using GitHub's APIs and a bit of snake magic to streamline the merge process.
+We can cut this time down tenfold using GitHub's APIs and a bit of snake magic to streamline the merge process.

 Why does this exist you may ask?
-Well there's 3 big reasons:
+Well, there are 3 big reasons:

 **Speed**:
 Having to manually comb through item numbers and cherry-pick commits is quite slow.